chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 [^closures-classes]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes!
 These two have *the same semantics* as far as an end user is concerned:

-But calling `personInfo.nameLength()` like this looks awfully familiar: it’s just like the class method version we might have used before we had native getters.
-The only real difference between them is that this version lives on the *instance* while a class method lives on the *prototype*—so we get to pay for this function for every `PersonInfo` we create, instead of just once with the class itself.
+But calling `personInfo.nameLength()` like this looks awfully familiar: it’s the same as the class method version we might have used before we had native getters!
+We’re back to where we started, in other words.

 The values a function uses are only evaluated when the function is invoked, whether the function in question is a standalone function, a class method, or a getter.
 If we have a *chain* of getters (or methods or functions), none of them will be reinvoked until the one at the end of the chain is.
 We won’t evaluate any of the values they reference until we access a getter which uses them.
 As a result, any time we evaluate a getter, we’ll always get an up-to-date version of all the values involved.
 We can add some logging to the getters in `PersonInfo` to see how this behaves: